m4salah/dlog/docs/Usage.md

   -sitemap.domain string
         domain name without protocol or trailing / to use for sitemap loc -sitename string
-        Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
+        Site name is the name that appears on the header beside the logo and in the title tag (default "dlog") -source string
         Directory that will act as a storage (default "/path/to/source") -twitter.username string